 - INCOME: this includes any money coming in from your job, part-time work, and even irregular income like your tax return or birthday money.

 - FIXED EXPENSES: these are all the expenses you have to pay every month like rent, mortgage, utilities, insurance, etc.

 - BUDGET: This is the amount of money you have left to spend after you subtract your expenses from your income.

 - MONTHLY SAVINGS GOAL: Write down how much money you’d like to save this month and what you’re saving for.
 Once you figure it out, deduct it from your budget and set it aside.
-For fans of envelope budgeting, you can put this cash in an envelope.
+For fans of envelope budgeting or cash stuffing, you can put this cash in an envelope.

 👉 Step 2